djay/covidthailand/README.md

 # Dashboard

-*WARNING* - Many people incorrectly take a number labeled as ```Total number of laboratory tests``` from the [Daily MOPH Situation Reports](#cases-types-and-pui-counts-daily-situation-reports) as the number of tests.
-This is not correct, as explained in [Understanding Thailands Covid Positive Rate](https://github.com/djay/covidthailand/wiki).
-It represents only the days PUI number and is mislabeled.
+*WARNING* - Many people incorrectly take a number labeled as ```Total number of laboratory tests``` from the [Daily MOPH Situation Reports](#cases-types-and-pui-counts-daily-situation-reports) as the number of tests. [```Total number of laboratory tests``` is mislablled and is exactly the same as the PUI number](https://github.com/djay/covidthailand/wiki).
 The true number of tests per day is often 3 times higher.
-If someone is using this incorrect number to determine a positive rate then it will likely be much higher than reality.
+If someone is using this incorrect number to determine a positive rate then they will get a incorrect rate higher than reality.

 # Positive Rate